 - FAQ on Types of Leads

 What Are Leads: A Sales and Marketing Lead Definition

-A sales lead is defined as a person or business that may make a purchase in the future.
+A sales lead is a person or business that may make a purchase in the future.

 Sales leads are individuals or companies that fit your definition of a potential customer.
-They include people or businesses whose profile simply fits your customer profile, as well as those who have already reached out and shown interest in your solution.
+They include people or businesses whose profile fits your customer profile and those who have already reached out and shown interest in your solution.